MicrosoftDocs/SupportArticles-docs/support/azure/synapse-analytics/dedicated-sql/dsql-perf-cci-health.md

 ## Step 4: Check for design improvement opportunities

-Though not comprehensive, the following query can help you identify potential opportunities that are commonly found to cause performance or maintenance issues as it pertains to CCIs.
+Though not comprehensive, the following query can help you identify potential opportunities commonly found to cause performance or maintenance issues concerning CCIs.

 | Opportunity title | Description | Recommendations |
 |-------------------|-------------|-----------------|